nsv-format/nsv/README.md

 Binary formats and databases are not editable without special tooling.
 Versioning, where supported, is also not trivial.
 Text formats, well, they all kinda suck?
 JSON, even if JSON5, is bloat, with extra pain points if you're encoding a table.
-CSV fails at both ends of making versioning visible: not only a change in one field results in diff for the entire line, it also *doesn't* for arbitrary text data in fields (where quotation is involved).
+CSV fails at both ends of making versioning visible: not only a change in one cell results in diff for the entire line, it also *doesn't* for arbitrary text data in cells (where quotation is involved).
 YAML is, well, YAML, just ask a Norwegian.

 Enter NSV.
-As naming should suggest, the main idea is to do what a CSV does, but separate fields with a newline.
+As naming should suggest, the main idea is to do what a CSV does, but separate cells with a newline.
-Rows are then separated with a pair of newlines (at this point we have to introduce the empty field token).
+Rows are then separated with a pair of newlines (at this point we have to introduce the empty cell token).
 I thought of it as a funny idea that probably had lots of issues, otherwise why wouldn't it be around.
 But Claude said he knows no encoding format similar to what I was describing, and that brings us here.
 The more we iterated on it, the more it made sense, and the less made its absence.